Skip to main content

 A bit more complex SELECT AI query using chat keyword

-We can see that in this case the answer is a bit more explanatory.
-It seems that query went to LLM and returned back with prescription what needs to be done, not the result itself.
+We can see that in this case, the answer is more detailed.
+It seems that the query went to the LLM and returned a prescription of what needs to be done, not just the result itself.

-Quick idea: we can ask what SELECT statement actually does, remember the one generated just earlier using showsql keyword.
-I guess we are now more in ChatGPT area now.
+A quick idea: we can ask what a SELECT statement actually does.
+Remember the one generated earlier using the showSQL keyword?
+I guess now we are more in the ChatGPT territory.

 select ai chat explain the following SQL